Ollie Pope: International career

 Pope was included in the England squad for the 2022 test series against New Zealand.
 In the second Test he made a score of 145, which included 13 fours and 3 sixes.

 On 16 May 2023, Pope was named England's vice-captain.
-In June 2023, Pope broke the record for the quickest Test double hundred to be made in England, as he reached 200 in just 207 balls at Lord’s against Ireland, beating the previous best of 220 balls achieved by Ian Botham against India in 1982.
+In June 2023, Pope broke the record for the quickest Test double hundred to be made in England, as he reached 200 in just 207 balls at Lord's against Ireland, beating the previous best of 220 balls achieved by Ian Botham against India in 1982.

 Pope suffered a dislocated shoulder in June 2023, preventing him from playing for several months.
 Pope was part of England's squad for the 5 match Test tour of India in 2024.
 In the second innings of the first test match of the series, he played a match-winning knock of 196 runs which is the fourth highest score by an Englishman in India.

 Pope was part of England's squad for the three-match Test series in 2024 against the West Indies cricket team.
-When Ben Stokes was injured prior to England's series against Sri Lanka, Pope stepped up from vice-captain to lead the side in those three matches.
+When Ben Stokes was injured prior to England's series against Sri Lanka, Pope stepped up from vice-captain to lead the team in those three matches.

-In 2025 in a one off test against Zimbabwe at Trent Bridge, Pope played a knock of 171 off 166 balls and became the first Test cricketer to score a centuries against 8 different international teams.
+In 2025 in a one-off test against Zimbabwe at Trent Bridge, Pope played a knock of 171 off 166 balls and became the first Test cricketer to score each of his first 8 centuries against 8 different international teams.

 In 2025, during England's first innings of the first Test match of the Anderson–Tendulkar Trophy against India, Pope scored a century, 18 months after his last century against India in 2024.
 This was his third consecutive century and ninth in total.
 Pope also took Karun Nair's catch off a ball by Ben Stokes.
 At the Headingley Cricket Ground in Leeds, Pope and Ben Duckett had a partnership of 122 runs for the second wicket.
 When Pope had scored 60 runs, his catch was dropped by Yashasvi Jaiswal.
 Alastair Cook, formerly England's Test captain, said Pope played well against baller Jasprit Bumrah despite the conditions.
 Cook said Pope does not seem to be in a frenzy anymore and India will have to rethink its bowling strategy against him.

-In September 2025, following concerns of his form Pope was stripped of the of vice-captaincy of the England test team ahead of the 2025-26 Ashes with Harry Brook replacing him as vice-captain.
-England Cricket Team managing director Rob Key susbsequently refused to confirm whether Pope's place in the England test side was safe for the future.
+In September 2025, following concerns of his form Pope was stripped of the vice-captaincy of the England test team ahead of the 2025-26 Ashes with Harry Brook replacing him as vice-captain.
+England Cricket Team managing director Rob Key susbsequently refused to confirm whether Pope's place in the England test team was safe for the future.
+After three Tests in Australia in which he scored 125 runs 20.83 he was replaced by Bethell for the Boxing Day Test.